Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators

 \section{Conclusions and outlook}

-Using a combination of analytic and numerical methods, we have calculated the dynamical phase diagram of the $\mathrm{U}(1)$ quantum link model with a topological $\theta$-term, or equivalently, the PXP model with mass and staggered magnetization terms.
-By tuning the topological $\theta$-angle on a quantum simulator as recently proposed in Ref.~\cite{Halimeh2022tuning}, we can controllably induce confinement in this model.
-Accordingly, we map out various ergodicity-breaking phases that can be observed experimentally by tuning the confining potential $\chi$ and the effective mass $\mu$ in an cold-atom setup.
-Starting from the ergodic phase at small values of the mass and confining potential, we study the crossover to the fragmented phase at large $\chi$, and to the integrable phase at large $\mu$.
+Using a combination of analytic and numerical methods, we have calculated the dynamical phase diagram of the $\mathrm{U}(1)$ quantum link model with a topological $\theta$-term, or equivalently, the PXP model with mass and staggered magnetization terms~\cite{Surace2020}.
+By tuning the topological $\theta$-angle on a quantum simulator, as proposed in Refs.~\cite{Surace2020,Halimeh2022tuning} and realized in Ref.~\cite{zhang2023observation}, it is possible to controllably induce confinement in this model.
+We map out various ergodicity-breaking phases that can be observed experimentally by tuning the confining potential $\chi$ and the effective mass $\mu$ in a cold-atom setup.
+Starting from the ergodic phase at small values of the mass and confining potential, we study the crossover to the prethermal fragmented phase at large $\chi$.
 Additionally, we have identified various resonant processes in the $(\chi,\mu)$ dynamical phase diagram, which we have analyzed in detail.
 We further uncovered regimes of robust quantum many-body scarring in the presence of confinement.

-Our results are readily accessible in modern cold-atom quantum simulators \cite{Yang2020,Zhou2021} by adding a third staggering potential in the associated tilted Bose--Hubbard optical superlattice.
+Our results are readily accessible in modern cold-atom quantum simulators \cite{Yang2020,Zhou2021} by adding a staggering potential in the associated tilted Bose--Hubbard optical superlattice~\cite{Halimeh2022tuning,Cheng2022tunable}.
 Our findings highlight a very interesting phenomenological and technological aspect.
 They show that confinement and quantum many-body scarring, two paradigmatic phenomena of gauge theories, can arise concomitantly.
 Importantly, our results also show that this behavior can be captured on current quantum simulators, which is encouraging given the current drive of probing high-energy physics on table-top quantum devices.
 Our work also further sheds light on the question of the gauge-theoretic origin of quantum many-body scarring.
-Previously, scarring and confinement were thought to arise in completely different regimes, but here we show that they can coexist and give rise to interesting dynamics.
+Previously, scarring and confinement were thought to arise in different regimes, but here we show that they can coexist and give rise to interesting dynamics.
 Confinement is a fundamentally gauge-theoretic phenomenon, so it is interesting to further investigate the nature of confined scarring in more generic gauge theories such as $\mathbb{Z}_2$ lattice gauge theories \cite{Aramthottil2022} or quantum link models in higher spatial dimensions \cite{Banerjee2020}.